 - For a more advanced message, you can enter code in the Post-submit HTML box to display along with the post-submit message.
 The post-submit HTML doesn't replace the post-submit message; instead, they appear together below the headline, body text, and disclaimer after a submission.

 Option 2 - Button

-- Under Goal, select Click a button.
+- Under Goal, choose Click a button.

-Step 4 - Choose how the pop-up appears
+Choose how the pop-up appears

-- Select Any first page from the drop-down menu.
+To display the pop-up on the first page the visitor sees, select Any first page from the drop-down menu.

-To show in on specific pages:
+To only display the pop-up on specific pages:

 - Select Only certain pages.

-- Click the Select Pages button that appears.
+- Click the Select pages button that appears.

 - Click outside the page menu to close it.